 The Company assesses at each reporting date whether there is an indication that an asset may be impaired.
 Goodwill is allocated to cash -generating units ('CGU') for the purposes of impairment testing.
 A CGU to which goodwill has been allocated is tested for impairment annually, or more frequently when there is an indication that the unit may be impaired.
 If any indication exists, or when annual impairment testing for an asset is required, the Company estimates the asset's recoverable amount.
-An asset's recoverable amount is the higher of an asset's or CGU's fair value less costs of disposal and its value in use; considering revenue multiples of comparable companies being key assumption based on published information and management assessment.
+An asset's recoverable amount is the higher of an asset's or CGU's fair value less costs of disposal and its value in use; considering recent transaction, recent offer price and independent valuer's report.
 It is determined for an individual asset, unless the asset does not generate cash inflows that are largely independent of those from other assets or a groups of assets.
 Where the carrying amount of an asset or CGU exceeds its recoverable amount, the asset is considered impaired and is written down to its recoverable amount.